Alaska's Sadie Cove Wilderness Lodge

 watch the wild mountain goats on the surrounding cliffs.

-Fishing rods to use from shore for dolly-varden trout
+Fishing rods to use from shore for dolly-varden trout, salmon and other species of fish.

 Log cabin, wood fired, Finnish sauna